FriendlyNeighborhoodShane/MinMicroG/README.md

  - `unzip` (update.sh)
  - `zip` (build.sh)

-cd to this directory and run:
+`cd` to this directory and run:
 ```
 > ./update.sh
 ```
-To download all the assets to resdl directory.
+To download all the assets to `resdl` directory.
 ```
 > ./build.sh all
 ```
-To build all the packs and place them in the releases directory.
+To build all the packs and place them in the `releases` directory.

 That's it!
 If it tells you that some dependency is missing, install it.

-You can pass `update.sh` several perl-style regexes as arguments to only download specific files.
+You can pass `update.sh` several extended regexes as arguments to only download specific files.
 You can pass `build.sh` some specific pack's conf names instead of all to build only the specific packs.

-If you have the Java SDK and `openssl` installed, the update script will dump the signing certificates of all downloaded APKs and repo jars to resdl/util/certs.
+If you have the Java SDK and `openssl` installed, the update script will dump the signing certificates of all downloaded APKs and repo jars to `resdl/util/certs`.
 It will compare all future downloads with those certs, and in case of any signature errors or mismatches, will warn you.

-If you have `aapt` installed, the update script will download the permission docs from the Android website, check the priv-apps for any new privileged permissions and tell you to add them to the whitelist in res/system/etc/permissions/[package].xml files.
+If you have `aapt` installed, the update script will download the permission docs from the Android website, check the priv-apps for any new privileged permissions and tell you to add them to the whitelist in `res/system/etc/permissions/[package].xml` files.

-To build your own custom pack, refer to custom-pack.md in the conf directory.
+To build your own custom pack, refer to `conf/custom-conf.md`.

-Any changes made to the code should ideally be tested with `test.sh`, which runs the shellcheck linter program on every script.
+Any changes made to the code should ideally be tested with `test.sh`, which runs the `shellcheck` linter program on every script.

 ### Credits
  - Thanks to @osm0sis for the base magisk/recovery code and inspiration and guidance on the majority of the stuff in here.